cody-nivens/kube-ci-cd-update/README.md

 cd kube-ci-cd-update
 ```

+For the purpose of demonstrating technology, the test application to build via these instructions is https://github.com/cody-nivens/holocene.git.

 ### Prerequisites

 This project requires at least 8GB ram and two CPU cores.
 These values are used by several scripts in starting, restarting
 and creating the minikube setup.

+Ideally, the directory on the host machine that minikube uses to store all information would be a mounted partition using *xls* formatting.
+During the build processes if two containers are being built at once, the *ext4* file format will suffer from a lack of I-Nodes causing pods to be ejected.  *Xls* disk format has a dynamic number of I-Nodes and handles the builds without a problem.

 ### Installing

 Assuming a blank minikube setup, *the following script removes and creates a new cluster*.
   *  *create\_kube* - cleans out the current minikube cluster and replaces it with a kubernetes cluster with memory and cpus specified in the script.
 Additionally, an addon for ingress is added.
 The main effort is a script to start helm, add a registry, rebuild Jenkins and add to the registry.
 Additionally it sets up the root passwords for MariaDB and Redis servers as starting them in the cluster.

   *  *restart\_kube* - shuts down minikube and restarts it with version, memory and cpus specified in the scripts.

   *  *setup\_databases* - used to create the databases, user account and password for the application and
  stores the user name and database password in the Kubernetes config storage by namespace.

 ```sh
 ./create_kube